bryanlie/WangZiChengLong/README.md

 Now, whenever you push changes to your GitHub repository, it will trigger the Jenkins pipeline, which will build your Vue.js app, create a Docker image, push it to ECR, and deploy it to your ECS cluster.
 Remember to replace placeholders like your-aws-account-id, your-aws-region, your-ecr-repo-name, your-cluster-name, and your-service-name with your actual AWS and ECS details.

 - use GitHub Actions to connect GitHub with ECS

+  To create a CI/CD pipeline using GitHub Actions to deploy a Vue.js web app to Amazon ECS, you'll need to follow these key steps:
+Setting Up the GitHub Actions Workflow
+First, create a .github/workflows directory in your repository and add a YAML file (e.g. deploy.yml) to define your workflow.

+text
+name: Deploy to Amazon ECS

+on:
+  push:
+    branches: [ "main" ]

+jobs:
+  deploy:
+    runs-on: ubuntu-latest

+    steps:
+    - uses: actions/checkout@v3

+    - name: Configure AWS credentials
+      uses: aws-actions/configure-aws-credentials@v1
+      with:
+        aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
+        aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
+        aws-region: us-east-1

+    - name: Build and push Docker image
+      env:
+        ECR_REGISTRY: ${{ steps.login-ecr.outputs.registry }}
+        ECR_REPOSITORY: my-ecr-repo
+        IMAGE_TAG: ${{ github.sha }}
+      run: |
+        docker build -t $ECR_REGISTRY/$ECR_REPOSITORY:$IMAGE_TAG .
+        docker push $ECR_REGISTRY/$ECR_REPOSITORY:$IMAGE_TAG

+    - name: Deploy to Amazon ECS
+      run: |
+        aws ecs update-service --cluster my-cluster --service my-service --force-new-deployment

+This workflow will trigger on pushes to the main branch.
+Building the Vue.js Application
+Include a step to build your Vue.js application before creating the Docker image:

+text
+   - name: Install dependencies
+     run: npm ci

+   - name: Build Vue.js app
+     run: npm run build

+Dockerizing the Application
+Create a Dockerfile in your repository root:

+text
+FROM nginx:alpine
+COPY dist/ /usr/share/nginx/html

+This assumes your Vue.js build output is in the dist directory.
+Configuring AWS Credentials
+Store your AWS credentials as GitHub secrets.
+Go to your repository settings, select "Secrets and variables", then "Actions", and add:

+    AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY

+Setting Up Amazon ECS

+    Create an ECS cluster
+    Set up a task definition for your container
+    Create an ECS service

+Deploying to ECS
+The workflow uses the AWS CLI to update the ECS service, triggering a new deployment with the latest image.
+Optimizing the Pipeline

+    Use caching for npm dependencies to speed up builds Implement staging deployments for pull requests
+    Add automated testing before deployment

+By following these steps, you'll have a CI/CD pipeline that automatically builds your Vue.js app, creates a Docker image, pushes it to ECR, and deploys it to ECS whenever changes are pushed to the main branch

 - check for other deployment plans, e.g.  Vercel
 - learn EKS and replace ECS + Fargate with EKS to publish the web app
 - finalize the best deployment strategy and publish to the public